aerin0/enchiridion/README.md

 https://www.youtube.com/watch?v=muvToLXJSks&ab_channel=NVIDIAGeForce

 # Frames and other useless metrics
-|> "You can always increase bandwidhh but you cannot ask God to increase the speed of light"
+|> "You can always increase bandwidth but you cannot ask God to increase the speed of light"
 |> Nothing but 0.1% frames matter, and even these cannot always be used as a reliable metric
 |> Bandwidth is a joke, focusing on it is the reason we still use memory with 80% unnecessary latency